dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

   resources as possible. this is generally true throughout my entire life and whenever i begin to accumulate social/financial resources, it is immediately smacked out of my hands.

+  - if so, are those who progress through and embody these states of mind necessarily pure? does this progression move towards an ideal that is the opposite of the being Mara epitomizes?
+    - or is it instead a state purely devoid of the elements required for suffering/evil?
+      - what state? the state of progression towards liberation? or the state of having liberated one self?